neulab/explainaboard_client/README.md

 `system_id` field of the JSON returned by the `find_systems` command above.
 The system IDs are *not* the system name as displayed in the interface.

-### Uploading Systems to Benchmark from the Command Line
+### Uploading Systems to Benchmarks from the Command Line
 Instead of simply uploading an individual system, another common scenario is to submit a group of systems to a benchmark (e.g., GLUE).
 To achieve this goal, you can follow the command below: